iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 Note:
 * Interesting concept.
 Uses Qt and KDE’s Kirigami to be truly platform independend.
 * Doesn’t really feel native on Android.
 For example file / image picker bundles file browser that can only read internal files.
-Doesn’t stay connected
+Doesn’t stay connected. (**Update:** Developer says its possible to switch to the native file chooser; and staying in background is possible as well; We can expect this to be fixed in upcoming versions.)
 * Supports HTTP Upload.
 No Group Chats nor OMEMO.
 Both of which are planned though.

 ----